 Then I tricked her when I said that before I left ate Baby’s residence, there was a couple who came to take a look at Marc Andrei.
 It was a lie that I had to say to put pressure on my wife in case she was really intending to get Marc Andrei back.

-She went out of our bedroom, I was not sure where she was going.
+She went out of our bedroom immediately after hearing that.
+I was not sure where she was going.
 I did not bother to check.
 I just heard the creaking sound of our front door downstairs.
 I presumed that she either went out, cast her pride aside and proceeded to ate Baby’s house and get Marc Andrei back.
 Or she’s just seated in our terrace getting a whiff of fresh air.

 I don’t know how long she was out, but I felt it was an eternity.
 But as always, I believe that people get rewarded for their patience.
 I didn’t mind waiting for long.
 I didn’t mind if it was a jiffy or an eon that passed by.
 What’s important was the next scene that I saw in the silver screen of my life was a MOTHER tenderly caressing a BABY.

 After a few more minutes, my wife, her eyes like a well of tears, entered our bedroom, lovingly clutching Marc Andrei.
-She sat by my side, still embracing my baby, and sobbed unabashedly and repeatedly asked our baby for forgiveness.
+She sat by my side, still embracing our son, and sobbed unabashedly and repeatedly asked him for forgiveness.

-Another spin, another twist, my car in the roller coaster then climbed up again reaching perhaps the top of the tracks again.
+Another spin, another twist, my car in the rollercoaster then climbed up again reaching perhaps the top of the tracks.
 Never have I felt so ecstatic.
 But I did not let her notice it, I pretended to be indifferent.
 I really had my reservations, I know I have married and loved one fickle-minded soul.
 What I could be witnessing was just a flash in the pan.
 But it was not.

 MOTHERHOOD became my wife in the first hours of that Friday.
 Marc Andrei kept crying that time, not unlike during his first night with us when he would only be waking us up when hungry.
 My wife didn’t put down Mark Andrei on the bed, she just let him stay in her loving lap from the wee hours of that Friday morning up to time that light slowly took over from the darkness of the previous night.